Immunotherapy and Neuroendocrine Neoplasms

 Generic Somatostatin Analogues for Neuroendocrine Cancer

+Generic Somatostatin Analogues.
 I've covered a lot about somatostatin analogues, particularly the two predominant approved drugs Lanreotide and Octreotide.
-Recently I read about generic drugs and found there are some for octreotide and as at Jul 2021, at least one for Lanreotide.
-I was concerned to hear a patient asking a question about generic drugs in my private Facebook group with the main concern being they could be of lesser quality.
-I studied that in more detail and here are the results of my research.
+Recently I found there are some for octreotide and as of Jul 2021, at least one for Lanreotide and is increasing.
+The reason for publication of this blog is because I was concerned to hear patients asking questions about generic lanreotide and octreotide in my private Facebook group where they were suggesting they could be of lesser quality.
+I studied that in more detail and here are the results of that research.
 What are generic drugs?
-According to the US FDA, a generic drug is a medication created to be the same as an already marketed brand-name drug in dosage form, safety, strength, route of administration, quality, performance characteristics, and intended use.
-These similarities help to demonstrate bioequivalence, which means…
+Primer Companies take out exclusive rights…

 Treatment for Neuroendocrine Cancer – a summary for patients